Developmental delays in preschoolers

 These professionals will help your child to develop the skills they need to thrive.
 Some children require less or no support as they get older due to early intervention.

-If you are concerned about the support for your child, talk to your doctor about the possibility of accessing support through the National Disability Insurance Scheme (NDIS).
-The NDIS provides funding to assist children under six years old with developmental delays in accessing therapy and support for early intervention.
+Talk to your doctor about accessing support for your child through the National Disability Insurance Scheme (NDIS).
+The NDIS provides funding to assist children under 6 years old with developmental delays in accessing therapy and support for early intervention.

 Neurodivergence

-Neurodivergence is when a child’s brain functions differently from the majority of people who are at a similar age and stage.
-People who are neurodivergent may see the world differently from others.
-This includes diagnoses such as Autism and ADHD.
+Neurodivergence is when a child’s brain functions differently from other people of a similar age.
+People who are neurodivergent may see the world differently, this might affect how they think, learn, feel or interact with others.
+This includes conditions such as Autism and ADHD.